ULHPC/puppet-slurm/README.md

 * `slurm::install`: install the Slurm packages, eventually built from downloaded sources
 * `slurm::config[::{cgroup,gres,topology}]`: handles the various aspects of the configuration of SLURM daemons -- see <https://slurm.schedmd.com/slurm.conf.html#lbAN>
 * `slurm::plugins::lua`: takes care of the Job Submit plugin 'lua' i.e. of the file [`job_submit.lua`](https://github.com/SchedMD/slurm/blob/master/contribs/lua/job_submit.lua).
+* `slurm::accounting`: Setup the accounting structure

+Also, a couple of extra definition in used in our infrastructure:

+* `slurm::repo::syncto`: synchronize the control repository of the slurm configuration (which is cloned using the '`slurm::repo`' class) toward a directory (typically a shared GPFS/NFS mountpoint to make it available to all login and compute nodes)

 All these components are configured through a set of variables you will find in [`manifests/params.pp`](https://github.com/ULHPC/puppet-slurm/blob/devel/manifests/params.pp).